 As the load current increases and decreases, the low-frequency gain decreases and increases, respectively.
-This variation with the load is problematic at first glance, but fortunately the dominant pole moves with the load current (see Equation 12).
-The combined effect is highlighted by the dashed line in the right half of Figure 31.
-As the load current decreases, the gain increases and the pole frequency lowers, which keeps the 0-dB crossover frequency the same as load conditions vary.
+This variation with the load seems problematic at first glance, but fortunately the dominant pole moves with the load current (see Equation 16).
+The combined effect is highlighted by the dashed line in the right half of Figure 43.
+As the load current decreases, the gain increases and the pole frequency lowers, keeping the 0-dB crossover frequency the same with varying load conditions.
 The type of output capacitor chosen determines whether the ESR zero has a profound effect on the frequency compensation design.
-Because the phase margin is increased by the ESR zero of the output capacitor (see Equation 13), the use of high-ESR aluminum-electrolytic capacitors reduces the number frequency compensation components required to stabilize the overall loop.
+Using high-ESR aluminum-electrolytic capacitors can reduce the number frequency compensation components required to stabilize the overall loop because the phase margin increases by the ESR zero of the output capacitor (see Functional Block Diagram).